accuknox/help/docs/integrations/aws-playbook.md

 **Step 8:** Shortly after configuring a tenant specifically for the customer, we will send them an invitation to access the SaaS platform, enabling them to utilize its security features.

-### **Case 3:** User already has a Trial/Starter Pack subscription and wants to continue the contract.
+### **Case 4:** User already has a Trial subscription and wants to continue the contract.

-The Offers listed on the MarketPlace are one time (except Free Forever Plan) and available to a user only for a single month only.
-These offers are meant for trial purposes only.
-If the user wants to continue using the product they can contact the support team and we will create a Private Offer that adheres to our policies and works best for you.
+The Trial Offer listed on the MarketPlace is one time and available to a user only for a single month.
+This offer is meant for trial purposes only.

+**Option 1:** If the user wants to continue using the product they can contact the support team and we will create a Private Offer that adheres to our policies and works best for you.

-After the Private Offer is created, User can refer to “Case 2” to see the next steps.
+After the Private Offer is created, User can refer to **Case 3** to see the next steps.

+**Option 2:** The user also has the option to select one of the public offers available from the marketplace to continue the subscription.

+If the user is satisfied with the Public Offers, they can refer to **Case 2** for the next steps.

 ## **What to expect from AccuKnox after successful Subscription and Registration?**